All Episodes

 I'm coming by to pick you up.

-You gotta go, we gotta go down to the end of the street.
+We've got to go down to the end of the street.

 We've got to see the sunset.

-We just have to see the most beautiful sunset I've ever seen.
+It's the most beautiful sunset I've ever seen.

-So I ran out, got in the car, drove down there, had the dog in the back of the car, got down there, got out, looked at uh at sunset right there at the inlet.
+So I ran out, got in the car, drove down there, had the dog in the back of the car, got down there, got out, looked at sunset right there at the inlet.

 Why don't you follow me back?

-I'm gonna jog back.
+I'm going to jog back.

 I need you to follow me back so you can open a gate and let me in.

-She kind of looked at me like I'd gone insane too.
+She kind of looked at me like I'd gone insane, too.

-Okay, okay, so bam, I jogged back.
+So, bam, I jogged back.

-It wasn't long, I meant maybe a fifth of a mile.
+I'm at maybe a fifth of a mile.

 It wasn't long.